 Inside Diane turns on the lamp.
 “Turn off the light” he orders her.
 “What do we do now?” she asks.
 “You come over here to me.
 Diane“.
 They kiss.
 A stiff, unloving kiss.
 They are going through the motions.

 It is no coincidence that ‘My Prayer’ plays alongside this scene.
-It played also when The Woodsman started crushing skulls at the radio station in in 1956, in Part 8.
-The record was released in 1956 but now in 2017 it will forever now be synonymous with the feeling that something very dark has entered our world.
-A darkness has overcome our beloved Cooper.
+It played also when The Woodsman started crushing skulls at the radio station in 1956, in Part 8.
+The record was released in 1956 but now in 2017, it will forever now be synonymous with the feeling that something very dark has entered our world.
+Darkness has overcome our beloved Cooper.

 Why do they have to have sex?
 The next morning Cooper awakens alone in the motel room.
 He sits upright and notices a letter has been left on the bedside table.
 It reads:

 When you read this I will be gone.
 Please don’t try to find me, I don’t recognise you anymore.
 Whatever it is we had together is over.

 Cooper questions who Richard and Linda are.
 He still remembers being Cooper.
 When they passed through into this place their identities changed too.
 The Fireman told him, “Richard & Linda, two birds one stone“.
 Once upon a time, we thought that meant that Richard & Linda, whoever they might be, would have to die to make things right.
 And with the death of Richard Horne upon a stone we thought half the mission was complete but we were way offline.
 No, it seems that Cooper had to become Richard and Diane, Linda in whatever dimension/timeline they now find themselves in.
 Cooper remembers who he is and it seems that Diane does too, at least a little.
 She’s tried to play the part over and over again but she can’t do it anymore.
 Where has she gone and will her disappearance affect the outcome or was she purely required for the sex magick ritual?